UModeler/UModeler.github.io/_sources/UVEditor/toolbar_settings.rst.txt

    From left to right ``Move Tool``, ``Rotation Tool``, ``Scale Tool`` and ``Rectangle Tool``

-If elements like UV, Edge or Polygon are selected, the correspoinding gizmo of the current transform tool is displayed at the center of the elements.
-You can trasnform the selected elements using these gizmos.
+If elements like UV, Edge or Polygon are selected, the corresponding gizmo of the current transform tool is displayed at the center of the elements.
+You can transform the selected elements using these gizmos.

 .. note::

  ``Separate Transfoming`` - Usually transforming elements affects the adjacent polygons.
 It means that all overlapped UVs will be transformed together.
-However holding ``SHIFT`` will make you transform elements separatelly.
+However holding ``SHIFT`` will make you transform elements separately.
 Even though several UVs occupied the same position, only one UV will be affected.

 .. figure:: /images/UModeler_UVEditor_Transform_MoveTool.jpg
    :scale: 100 %